aleen42/PersonalWiki/git/model/model.md

 # 1 files changed, 1 insertions(+), 1 deletions(-)
 ```

 After creating a new branch and switching to it, we bump the version number.
 Here, **bump-version.sh** is a fictional shell script that changes some files in the working copy to reflect the new version.
-(This can of course be a manual change—the point being that some files change.)
+(This can of course be a manual change-the point being that some files change.)
 Then, the bumped version number is committed.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>